ramondeleonca/mechatag/README.md

 Apriltag localization for MechaLeague and small robots.
 MechaTag is a smart camera and software suite based on the Raspberry Pi Zero 2w, made to localize MechaLeague robots on the field

+Steps to run the demo (for non-pi systems):
+1. Clone the repository
+2. Create a venv
+3. Install dependencies in `requirements.txt`
+4. Run `python src/main.py --uvc <your webcam index>`
+5. Browser should automatically open a page with the camera stream and scan result
+6. Hold up an apriltag from the selected family (tag36h11 by default) and see the tracking result

 # Setup

 ### 1. Flash Raspberry Pi OS Lite (Bookworm)